aimeertaylor/Pv3Rs/README.md

 meiotic, parent-child-like, regular or half siblings, but we model all sibling parasites as regular siblings via the following assumptions:

-- allele inheritance is independent (not true of meiotic siblings)
+- Allele inheritance is independent (not true of meiotic siblings)
-- sibling relationships are transitive (not true of parent-child-like trios or some half-sibling trios)
+- Aibling relationships are transitive (not true of parent-child-like trios or some half-sibling trios)
-- alleles of a sibling cluster are drawn from at most two parental alleles (not true of half siblings).
+- Alleles of a sibling cluster are drawn from at most two parental alleles (not true of half siblings)

 In our experience, half sibling misspecification leads to some misclassification of relapses as reinfections; see [Understand half-sibling misspecification](https://aimeertaylor.github.io/Pv3Rs/articles/understand-half-sibs.html).